 We have a portfolio of proprietary products that we manufacture, market and sell in the U.S. -VIVITROL, ARISTADA, ARISTADA INITIO and most recently, LYBALVI, which we launched commercially in October 2021.
-We also earn manufacturing and/or royalty revenues on net sales of products commercialized by our licensees, the most significant of which in 2021 were the long-acting INVEGA products and VUMERITY.
+We also earn manufacturing and/or royalty revenues on net sales of products commercialized by our licensees, the most significant of which in 2022 were the long-acting INVEGA products and VUMERITY.
 We expect VIVITROL, ARISTADA, ARISTADA INITIO, LYBALVI and VUMERITY to generate significant revenues for us in the near- and medium-term as we believe these products are singular or competitively advantaged products in their classes.

-In 2021, we incurred an operating loss of \$29.3 million, as compared to \$112.4 million in 2020.
-The decrease in the operating loss was primarily due to an increase in revenues of \$135.0 million, partially offset by an increase in expenses of \$51.9 million.
+In 2022, we incurred an operating loss of \$142.3 million, as compared to an operating loss of \$29.3 million in 2021.
+The increase in the operating loss was primarily due to an increase in cost of sales and operating expenses of \$51.0 million and a decrease in revenues of \$62.0 million.
 These items are discussed in further detail within the "Results of Operations" section below.